Green Mountains Vermont, USA Travel Guide

 Some small local museums highlight specific industries that shaped the region's economy.

-Historic churches in most towns dating back to the 18th or 19th centuries exemplify early The Northeastern us states architectural styles.
+Historic churches in nearly all towns from the 18th or 19th centuries exemplify early The Northeastern us states architectural styles.

 The Verdant Mountains are a diverse landscape of natural beauty, from vast forests to beautiful waterways.